 Finally, Giphy joined the Facebook company as part of the Instagram team with plans to further integrate their gif library into Instagram and other apps.
 Let us know the gifs you are most excited to use!

-We hope you enjoyed this instalment of the Instagram update for May 2020!
+We hope you enjoyed this installment of the Instagram update for May 2020!
 If you want to see what’s new at Flick this month, check that out here.
 Tune in next month, to see what else is new – and stay safe!